-Melissa Moss is the Founder and Principle Psychologist at The Bodhi Tree Psychology - A Holistic Practice.
+Melissa Moss is the Founder and Principal Psychologist at The Bodhi Tree Psychology - A Holistic Practice.

-Humanistic psychology is a psychological perspective that emerged in the mid-20th century as a reaction to behaviorism and psychoanalysis, two dominant schools of thought at the time.
-Humanistic psychology places a strong emphasis on the unique qualities of human beings and their potential for personal growth, self-actualization, and self-improvement.
+Humanistic psychology, emerging in the mid-20th century as a reaction to behaviorism and psychoanalysis, emphasizes the unique qualities of human beings, their potential for personal growth, self-actualization, and self-improvement.

 Key concepts and ideas associated with humanistic psychology include:

-Self-Actualization: This is a central concept in humanistic psychology, coined by Abraham Maslow.
-It refers to the innate tendency of humans to strive toward their fullest potential and become the best version of themselves.
+Self-Actualization: Coined by Abraham Maslow, it refers to the innate tendency of humans to strive toward their fullest potential.

-Holism: Humanistic psychology takes a holistic approach, viewing individuals as complex beings who cannot be reduced to a sum of their parts.
-It emphasizes understanding the whole person, including their thoughts, feelings, behaviors, and social context.
+Holism: A holistic approach views individuals as complex beings, emphasizing understanding the whole person, including thoughts, feelings, behaviors, and social context.

-Subjective Experience: Humanistic psychologists believe that subjective experiences, such as emotions, personal beliefs, and perceptions, are of paramount importance in understanding human behavior.
-These subjective experiences are seen as unique to each individual.
+Subjective Experience: Humanistic psychologists prioritize subjective experiences, such as emotions, personal beliefs, and perceptions, as unique to each individual.

-Personal Responsibility: Humanistic psychology emphasizes personal responsibility and the importance of individuals making choices that are in line with their values and goals.
+Personal Responsibility: The importance of personal responsibility and making choices in line with values and goals.

-Maslow's Hierarchy of Needs: Abraham Maslow proposed a hierarchy of human needs, starting with basic physiological needs like food and shelter and progressing to higher-level needs like self-esteem and self-actualization.
-This hierarchy suggests that individuals must satisfy lower-level needs before they can focus on higher-level needs.
+Maslow's Hierarchy of Needs: A hierarchy starting with basic physiological needs and progressing to higher-level needs like self-esteem and self-actualization.

-Positive Psychology: While not originally a part of humanistic psychology, the positive psychology movement, which emerged in the late 20th century, shares some common themes with humanistic psychology.
-Positive psychology focuses on strengths, well-being, and the factors that contribute to a fulfilling life.
+Positive Psychology: While not originally part of humanistic psychology, positive psychology shares common themes, focusing on strengths, well-being, and a fulfilling life.

-In summary, humanistic psychology has had a far-reaching impact on various fields, emphasizing the importance of the individual's subjective experience, personal growth, and self-actualization.
-Its influence can be seen in psychology, education, healthcare, management, and other areas where understanding and promoting human well-being and potential are paramount.
+In summary, humanistic psychology has a far-reaching impact on various fields, emphasizing the importance of subjective experience, personal growth, and self-actualization.
+Its influence is evident in psychology, education, healthcare, management, and other areas where understanding and promoting human well-being are paramount.

 If you or someone you know is experiencing a crisis or emergency, Please follow this link to find the correct services: https://www.healthdirect.gov.au/mental-health-helplines